joelsgp/where-do-we-begin/README.md

 all alchemy?

 how to record multiple windows at once?
-- multiple vms - won't be able to sync them all
+1. multiple vms - won't be able to sync them all
-- recording one-by-one - seems to be the main option
+2. recording one-by-one - seems to be the main option
     - can do it unattended by putting them in a playlist
-- recording with virtualbox - kills performance
+3. recording with virtualbox - kills performance
-- multiple obs instances - is this possible?
+4. multiple obs instances - is this possible?
-- in-vm recorder - might be possible. have to find an old download
+5. in-vm recorder - might be possible. have to find an old download
     - no OBS but these forum topics are funny https://obsproject.com/forum/threads/windows-xp-please-read.978/
     - https://www.reddit.com/r/windowsxp/comments/ps72dl/screen_recording_software/
     - http://web.archive.org/web/20221209193816/https://www.reddit.com/r/windowsxp/comments/ps72dl/screen_recording_software/
     - https://fraps.com/download.php
-- multiple vms, record all at once then sync in edit
+6. multiple vms, record all at once then sync in edit
-- see what Qemu offers
+7. see what Qemu offers
-- write a script to syncronise it
+8. write a script to syncronise it
-- running them all in one vm - can't work, need fullscreen or crop. could fix it with editing too like hte previous one
+9. running them all in one vm - can't work, need fullscreen or crop. could fix it with editing too like 6.

 do this tomorrow, don't have time to run it today.